Norwegian Child Welfare Services: Statistics

 According to figures provided by Statistics Norway, 36,800 children received measures from the Norwegian Child Welfare Services at the end of 2015.
 This means that 2.9% of all children in Norway received some sort of measure.
 Of these, 12% were aged 0–2 years, 23% 3–5 years, 30% 6–12 years, and 35% 13–17 years.
 In addition, 6,800 young people aged 18–22 years (1.1% of their age class) received follow-up care.

 60% of the 36,800 children received support measures within their families.
 16% received support measures while placed outside their homes with the consent of their parents.
 In the remainder 24% of the cases, children were placed outside their homes after care orders.
 Of the 14,850 children living outside their homes by the end of 2015, 72% lived in foster families, 14% were old enough to live by themselves with follow-up from the Child Welfare Services, and 8% were taken care of in institutions, while 5% where temporarily placed in private homes awaiting other solutions.

-The main reasons for measures (both support measures and care measures) were lacking parenting skills (29%), parents’ mental problems (17%), high domestic conflict level (11%) and parents’ drug misuse (8%).
+The main reasons for measures (both support measures and care measures) were lacking parenting skills (29%), parents’ mental problems (17%), high domestic conflict level (11%) and parents' drug misuse (8%).

 Statistics Norway has also published some figures according to immigration status: while 2.2% of all children with Norwegian parents received measures, the corresponding figures were 3.2% for children born in Norway by immigrant parents, and 4.9% for immigrant children.
 The latter group includes minor asylum seekers arriving without parents.

+Parents' Satisfaction with the Norwegian Child Welfare Services

+An interview study on parents' experiences of contact with the Norwegian Child Welfare Services indicated variable experiences; however, there were still more parents reporting exclusively positive than exclusively negative experiences.
+A survey study suggested fair overall satisfaction of parents with the services, with three-quarters of the parents finding their case manager courteous and respectful but less than half of the parents satisfied with finding information on measures offered by the services.
+Several factors were associated with higher parental satisfaction, including child welfare workers' competence, degree of parental involvement in decision-making processes, and quality of information provided.

+One study examining parental experiences with foster care placements with Norwegian Child Welfare Services revealed that parents reported difficulties with loss of identity in their role as parents.
+In a research report, follow-up of parents with children in foster care was presented as important for social inclusion and better mental health of parents.